CSCfi/beacon-python/docs/db.rst

 Database
 ========

-We use a PostgreSQL database (version 9.6+) for working beacon data.
+We use a PostgreSQL database (version 9.6+) for working with beacon data.
 For more information on setting up the database consult :ref:`database-setup`.

 .. warning:: Database tables are subject to change as we tune the performance.